apisec-inc/documentation/docs/Integrations.md

 <img alt="APIsec Screenshot" src="https://user-images.githubusercontent.com/75529175/168322396-cb3d863e-f920-4113-b1d9-2f0bab92c71c.png" />

 You can choose the Issue Tracker system that best suits your requirements.
 The credentials vary with the chosen system.
-The process for adding the new credentials of the Issue Tracker system is the same as explained in <a href="https://apisec-inc.github.io/documentation/Vault/">chapter 8</a>.
+The process for adding the new credentials of the Issue Tracker system is the same as explained in <a href="https://apisec-inc.github.io/documentation/Vault/">the vault documentation.</a>.

 ### **5.3.
 Notifications**
 Notifications allow you to integrate Slack Channels with the Project for receiving notifications and Scan Reports.